knowaery/Aery-s-Fishsol/README.md

 (Setup/Tutorial)
 https://github.com/ivelchampion249/FishSol-Macro/blob/main/README.md

-if you want the latest aery fishsol just copy the script and replace it with the one in the release version, ill update it eventually

 # Features
 Clip Globals via Nvidia Replay

 Clips Transcendents via Nvidia Replay

 Auto Craft

 Biome/Strange Controller Usage

 Snowman Collect (Temporary)

 Auto Add auras to Angel Device (Temporary)